Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 .. image:: images/56_jobs.png
   :target: _images/56_jobs.png

-IMPORT installations do not support remote agents, but if you were running another installation type you could download the Elastic Agent installer from :ref:`downloads`:
+IMPORT installations do not support remote agents, but if you were running a production installation you could download the Elastic Agent installer from :ref:`downloads`:

 .. image:: images/58_downloads.png
   :target: _images/58_downloads.png